magro/kryo-serializers/README.markdown

 # Usage
 To be able to use the serializers you have to add the jar to your classpath.
-If you're using maven or ivy you can use this dependency definition:
+If your build tool support maven repositories you can use this dependency:

     <dependency>
         <groupId>de.javakaffee</groupId>